Sintattica/atk/doc/TUTORIAL.md

 ` php ./vendor/sintattica/atk/src/Utils/generatehash.php demo`

-The clear password is **demo**, once you run the command you'll get:
+The clear password is **demo**, once you run the command you'll get something like:

 ```
 clean: demo